-Overview of Consumer Protection in California-
+Overview of Consumer Protection

-Numerous California state and local government agencies protect, promote, and serve the interests of consumers.

-The California Department of Consumer Affairs comprises 40 entities (9 bureaus, 1 programs, 24 boards, 3 committees, 1 commission, 1 office, and 1 task force) that license more than 2.3 million Californians in more than 230 occupations and professions.
+Numerous state and local government agencies protect, promote, and serve the interests of consumers.
+The agencies are comprised of numerous entities (bureaus, programs, boards, committees, commissions, offices, and task forces) that license a large portion of the state workforce in sundry occupations and professions.
 These entities establish minimum qualifications and levels of competency for licensure; license, register, or certify practitioners; investigate complaints; and discipline violators.

-The California Department of Consumer Affairs also administers the Consumer Affairs Act (consumer information, education, complaints, and advocacy), the Arbitration Certification Program (auto warranty dispute resolution), and the Dispute Resolution Programs Act (funding of local dispute resolution programs).
-It helps carry out the Small Claims Act by publishing materials for those who administer and use the Small Claims Court, and by training small claims advisors and attorneys who serve as judges.
-Other state agencies that serve consumers include the Department of Fair Employment and Housing (unlawful employment and housing discrimination), the Department of Real Estate (licensing of real estate brokers and sales agents), the Department of Corporations (licensing of personal finance companies, and a new service dedicated to combat investment fraud on the internet), and the Department of Insurance (licensing and conduct of insurance companies).
+The department of consumer affairs can be set up differently from state to state.
+Websites for city, county, state, and territorial government consumer protection offices can be easily accessed on line.
+The consumer affairs department also administers the consumer affairs legislation (consumer information, education, complaints, and advocacy), arbitration, things like auto warranty dispute resolution, and dispute resolution programs.
+It helps carry out small claims legislation by publishing materials for those who administer and use small claims courts, and by training small claims advisors and attorneys who serve these jurisdictions.

+Other state agencies that serve consumers include real estate (licensing of real estate brokers and sales agents), the corporations regulators (licensing of personal finance companies, and a new service dedicated to combat investment fraud on the internet), and the department/division of insurance (licensing and conduct of insurance companies).
 Consumers are also assisted by a variety of state and local law enforcement agencies that enforce the state's laws on false and deceptive advertising, unfair and deceptive trade practices, unfair competition, and other laws.
-These agencies include the California Attorney General, the District Attorneys of most counties, the City Attorneys of San Francisco, Los Angeles, and San Diego counties, and county consumer affairs departments.
+These agencies include the Attorney General, the District Attorneys of most counties, and in some cases City Attorneys county consumer affairs departments.